Guide to Student-Planned Health Fairs and Screenings

-The role of your faculty advisor is to guide you through the planning process in order to ensure that you plan an event that will provide an excellent educational opportunity for student learning and as well as a service to your patients that follows all legal and ethical regulations for health screenings.
+The role of your faculty advisor is to guide you through the planning process in order to ensure that you plan an event that will provide an excellent educational opportunity for student learning, a community need, as well as a service to your patients that follows all legal and ethical regulations for health screenings.

 PLANNING FOR THE EVENT PRIOR TO THE EVENT

 - Identify students to plan and coordinate the event.
 One student coordinator for each station as well as one student overseeing the entire event is recommended.
 Community service/health screening hours cannot be used for IPPE credit but can be used to meet the professional meeting attendance requirement for PSA (Pharmacy Skills and Applications) course as a Drake meeting.

 - Set the date and secure funding for event.